All About the Benjamins

 All About the Benjamins is a 2002 American buddy action comedy film directed by Kevin Bray, starring Ice Cube and Mike Epps as a bounty hunter and a con artist who join forces to find a group of diamond thieves: the former for glory, and the latter to retrieve a lost winning lottery ticket.
-The film was released in theaters in March 2002 to negative reviews.
+The film was released in theaters in March 2002 to mixed to negative reviews.
 Despite this, the film was a moderate box office hit.
-The film's title was taken from the popular 1997 hip-hop song performed by Puff Daddy "It's All About the Benjamins".
+The film's title was taken from the popular 1997 hip-hop song performed by Diddy "It's All About the Benjamins".

 Ice Cube and Mike Epps also starred together in the Friday series and the (2009) film Janky Promoters.